Docs

 MONGODB_TSV

-Default MongoDB TSV format used by the mongoexport
+Default MongoDB TSV format used by the mongoexport operation.

 This is a tab-delimited format.
-Values are double quoted only if needed and special characters are escaped with "
+Values are double quoted only if needed and special characters are escaped with ".
+A header line with field names is expected.

 Settings are: